matuteiglesias/journal/content/Dev/2025-07-06_Developed_Job_Search_Automation_Pipeline_MVP.md

 **🕒 19:40–21:10**
 **🏷️ Labels**: Job Search, Automation, Pipeline, MVP, Development
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The primary objective of this session was to develop a Minimal Viable Product (MVP) for a Job Search [[Automation]] Pipeline, focusing on key components such as job listing scoring, cover letter generation, and dynamic configuration.
+The primary objective of this session was to develop a Minimal Viable Product (MVP) for a Job Search [[Automation]] Pipeline, focusing on key components such as job listing scoring, cover letter generation, and dynamic [[configuration]].

 ### Key Activities
 - **Weekly Plan for Email Parsing Product Development**: Outlined a structured weekly plan for an email parsing product, focusing on user onboarding and background functionality.